 MSG contains about one-third of the sodium found in table salt.
 Consuming MSG increases the salt intake, which can have adverse consequences like water retention, swelling in the legs and even lead to increase in blood pressure.
 In some studies on women, MSG caused a sudden surge in their blood pressure.

 MSG is a neurotransmitter that stimulates the brain cells or neurons, which can keep you awake at night and trigger insomnia.
-MSG may also increase the risk of snoring and sleep-related breathing disorders.
+MSG may also increase

 The side-effects of Ajinomoto discussed here are good reasons to avoid or at least reduce the intake of food products that contain MSG.
 If you have never experienced any problems after eating foods that have MSG, then you may safely consume it.
 Side-effects of MSG may vary from person to person, but research has shown that it is overall not a recommended ingredient.